 Dosa, also known as “cheela” or “puda, is a thin, crisp pancake made from any one of a variety of batters.
 Moong dal dosa is a convenient substitute, faster and easier to prepare than the traditional dosa.
 Traditional dosas are made with fermented urad dal and rice.

 - 1 cup washed moong dal (available in Indian grocery stores)

 - 1/4 inch piece ginger chopped

 - 6 tablespoons of oil

-- Soak dal in 4 cups of water for at least four hours.
+- Wash the dal, changing the water several times until it appears clear.
+Soak dal in four cups of water for at least four hours.

-- Next pour about 1/2 cup of batter over center of the skillet and spread evenly with the back of a spoon.
-Starting from the center, spiral outwards until it is evenly spread, about 7inches in diameter.
+- Pour ½ cup of the batter mixture into the skillet and spread evenly with the back of a spoon.
+Starting from the center, spiral outward until evenly spread, about seven inches in diameter.

-Serve the dosa folded with dry aloo subhji or you can fold with your favorite cheese.
-You can also serve with any chutney (i.e. coconut or cilantro chutney) or with yogurt.
+Serve dosa folded with dry aloo subhji or you can fold with your favorite cheese.
+You can also serve with any chutney or with yogurt.